Is EngSci For Me?

 ESC180 will be your first programming course in university.
 This course gives you an introduction to programming using Python, which will open up the world of computer software.

 ESC190 will be your second programming course.
-This course introduces the C programming language, which is much more low-level; as you learn C, you will learn more about computers themselves, including memory management and runtime complexity, as well as many algorithms and data structures found in modern software.
+This course introduces the C programming language, which is much more low-level; as you learn C, you’ll learn more about computers themselves, including memory management and runtime complexity, as well as many algorithms and data structures found in modern software.

 ECE159 will start from the basics of circuitry such as DC circuit analysis with different methods, before eventually leading to more intermediate topics such as Op-amps, transient circuit analysis, and AC circuits.
 The practicals are very hands-on and will require you to build many interesting circuits and analyze them with a variety of electrical measuring instruments.
 Combined with the theory-focused lectures, this course gives you a strong foundation for the hardware side of ECE.